Marta (footballer)

-Marta holds the record for being Brazil's top international goalscorer of any gender, with 115 goals.
-With 17 goals, Marta also holds the record for most goals scored in the FIFA World Cup tournament (women's or men's).
-Moreover, she was the first footballer of any gender to score at five World Cup editions, a feat matched by Christine Sinclair in 2019 and Cristiano Ronaldo in 2022, and also the first female footballer to score at five consecutive Olympic Games.
-She was a member of the Brazilian national teams that won the silver medal at the 2004 and 2008 Summer Olympics.
+As of 2025, Marta holds the record for being Brazil's top goalscorer with 122 goals.
+She also holds the record for most goals scored in any World Cup, women’s or men's, with 17 goals, as of 2025.
+Moreover, she was the first footballer of any gender to score at five different World Cups, and also the first footballer, female or male, to score at five consecutive Olympic Games.
+She was a member of the Brazilian national teams that won the silver medal at the 2004, 2008 and 2024 Summer Olympics.
 She was also awarded the Golden Ball (MVP) at the 2004 FIFA U-19 Women's World Championship and won both the Golden Ball award as the best player and the Golden Boot award as the top scorer in the 2007 Women's World Cup after leading Brazil to the final of the tournament.

-At a club level, Marta won the UEFA Women's Cup at Swedish club Umeå IK in 2004 and won seven Swedish league championships during her time playing for various teams in the country.
+At the club level, Marta won the UEFA Women's Cup at Swedish club Umeå IK in 2004 and won seven Swedish league championships during her time playing for various teams in the country.
+In 2014, she was a UEFA Women's Champions League runner-up with Tyresö FF.
+She won two Women's Professional Soccer championships (2010, 2011), and in 2024, she helped Orlando Pride win its first National Women's Soccer League championship.

-In January 2013, she was named one of the six Ambassadors of the 2014 FIFA World Cup in Brazil, alongside Amarildo, Bebeto, Carlos Alberto Torres, Ronaldo and Mario Zagallo.
+In January 2013, Marta was named one of the ambassadors of the 2014 FIFA World Cup in Brazil.
 She also appeared in the Sveriges Television television documentary series The Other Sport from 2013.
-In August 2016, Marta was one of the eight to carry the Olympic Flag in the Olympic Games in Rio de Janeiro.
-She was appointed by the Secretary-General of the United Nations as a Sustainable Development Goals advocate.
-The SDG are 17 global goals set with hopes of making the world a better place, and 17 advocates were appointed to help accomplish it.
+She helped carry the Olympic flag into the Maracanã Stadium during the opening ceremony of the 2016 Summer Olympics.
+In 2019, she was appointed by the Secretary-General of the United Nations as a Sustainable Development Goals advocate.
+In Brazil she is nicknamed 'Rainha' ('Queen').

 Club career

 Career start

 Marta was discovered by Brazilian female coach Helena Pacheco when she was 14 years old.
-After playing for the CSA youth team, Marta started her professional career at Vasco da Gama in 2000.
-After two years, she was transferred to Santa Cruz, a small club in the state of Minas Gerais, where she would play for two more seasons, before joining Umeå IK of Sweden.
+After playing for the Centro Sportivo Alagoano youth team, Marta started her professional career at Vasco da Gama in 2000, but the club folded two years later.
+She then transferred to Santa Cruz, a small club in the state of Minas Gerais, where she played for two more seasons before joining Umeå IK of Sweden.